v2sCollections/City-of-Dreams/README.md

 - You can search your inventory for shards, quests, and messages.
 - Increases time spans between sickness effects applied to V by The Relic.
 - Reduces the time taken to pass through the Dogtown vehicle checkpoints by roughly 66%.
+- New transmog system with 30+ clothing slots
+- Allows you to manage an unlimited amount of outfits with your names
+- Converts your existing wardrobe sets to a new system at a first launch
 </details>

 ***